sofianouar/Telemedicine-desktop-app-using-ontologies/README.md

 You should as well dispose of any version of python.
 To visualize the ontology in protege :
     1-install protege software via https://protege.stanford.edu/
-    2-open the ontology.owl file in the software.
+    2-open the PROJET.owl file in the software.
 In the displayed interface you can navigate and explore the app.

 # Credits